During the Blood and Marrow Transplant Fellowship, you participate in all the activities of the blood and marrow transplant (BMT) group.

-During this fellowship you will participate in all the activities of the BMT group.
-An outline of a typical rotation schedule follows; it can be tailored slightly to fit specific career interests.
+The following is an outline of a typical rotation schedule.
+It can be tailored slightly to fit specific career interests.

-Fellows will also acquire experience in the outpatient evaluation and management of BMT patients.
+Fellows acquire experience in the outpatient evaluation and management of BMT patients.
 Because of the close proximity of the outpatient clinic to the BMT unit, fellows are able to follow patients longitudinally.

-During this rotation you will gain experience with:
+- Tissue typing.
+During this rotation, you gain experience with:

-- Class I and Class II HLA typing and lymphocyte separation techniques, their applications and limitations
+- Class I and class II HLA typing and lymphocyte separation techniques, as well as their applications and limitations

 - Granulocyte and platelet antibody testing